bcbi/SIEGE/README.md

 ## Description

-Julia's package manager relies on internet access, so it can be challenging to make package dependencies available on secure systems.
+Julia's package manager relies on internet access, so it can be challenging to make dependencies available on secure systems.
-One solution is to use containers, but [PackageCompiler](https://github.com/JuliaLang/PackageCompiler.jl) makes it possible to solve the problem entirely within Julia.
+One solution is to use containers, but the issue can also be solved within Julia.
+[PackageCompiler.jl](https://github.com/JuliaLang/PackageCompiler.jl) compiles Julia code ahead of time, primarily for [improved performance in certain workflows](https://julialang.github.io/PackageCompiler.jl/dev/index.html#PackageCompiler).
+In particular, [generating a sysimage](https://julialang.github.io/PackageCompiler.jl/dev/sysimages.html) produces a performant stand-alone Julia session, and since its [main drawback (version locking)](https://julialang.github.io/PackageCompiler.jl/dev/sysimages.html#Drawbacks-to-custom-sysimages) is mitigated on secure systems, it seems to be the best approach for putting a Julia session on a system without internet access.

-This package takes a Julia project and generates a sysimage for use in secure systems.
+[SIEGE](https://github.com/bcbi/SIEGE) takes a Julia project as input and automatically generates a sysimage (using PackageCompiler) for use in secure systems.
 It also includes a Bash script that starts an offline Julia session with the new sysimage.
 The script sets environment variables and accepts command-line arguments, so it can be aliased to `julia` by users.
 The main requirement is an internet-connected build server that has the same architecture as the secure system.